-Profit and Loss A/c (For the year ending) To Gross Loss By Gross Profit - To Office Salaries & Wages - By Discount received - To Office Rent, Rates and Taxes By Bad debts recovered - To Office Printing and Stationery - By Income from Investment -

-To Office Lighting - By Commission received -

-To Insurance Premium - By Interest on Deposits -

-To Repairs & Maintanance - By Profit on sale of fixed assets -

-To Postage & Telegram - By Apprenticeship Premium -

-To Legal expenses - By Interest on Drawings -

-To Trade expenses - By Net Loss (Transferred to -

-To Audit fees - Capital Account)

-To Telephone expenses -

-To General expenses - 9

-To Bank Charges -

-To Discount allowed -
+Profit and Loss A/c (For the year ending)

+(1 of the year chang) To Gross Loss - By Gross Profit - To Office Salaries & Wages - By Discount received - To Office Rent, Rates and Taxes - By Bad debts recovered - To Office Printing and Stationery - By Income from Investment - To Office Lighting - By Commission received - To Insurance Premium - By Interest on Deposits - To Repairs & Maintanance - By Profit on sale of fixed assets - To Postage & Telegram - By Apprenticeship Premium - To Legal expenses - By Interest on Drawings - To Trade expenses - By Net Loss (Transferred to - To Audit fees - (c Capital Account) To Telephone expenses To General expenses - To Bank Charges To Discount allowed -

-To Interest on Capital
+To Interest on Capital -

-To Interest on loan -
+To Interest on loan

-To Discount of Rebate on bills of exchange -
+To Discount of Rebate on bills of exchange

-To Carriage outward -
+To Carriage outward

-To Freight outward -
+To Freight outward

 To Bad debts -

 To Entertainment expenses -

 To Travelling Expenses -

 To Cost of Samples -

-To Catalogue expenses -
+To Catalogue expenses 2

-To Salesmen's salaries -
+To Salesmen's salaries

-To Expenses and commission -
+To Expenses and commission

-To Advertising expenses -
+To Advertising expenses

 To Depreciation on fixed Assets -

 To Loss on sale of fixed assets -

 To Net Profit -

 (Transferred to capital account)

 Rs.
 Rs.

 Balance Sheet

 As on 31 March

 Liabilities Rs.
 Assets Rs.

 Capital - Fixed Assets: -

 Long term liabilities - Patent -

 Debentures - Goodwill -

 Bank Loan - Land and Building -

 Current Liabilities: - Plant & Machinery -

-Advance Income - Furniture and fixtures -
+Advance Income Furniture and fixtures -

-Outstanding expenses Current Assets: -
+Outstanding expenses - Current Assets: -

 Bank overdraft - Short terms Investment -

 Bills Payable - Prepaid expenses) -

 Creditors - Accrued Income

-Unearned Income Debtors
+Unearned Income - Debtors

-officar fied fileoffic Closing Stock
+Closing Stock -5

-Bank Balance
+Bank Balance -

-Cash Balance
+Cash Balance -

-Casil Dalalice -